One of the questions people frequently ask us is “can I sell my life insurance policy for cash?” The short answer is maybe.

 Get Matched with buyers.

 Different buyers are looking for different kinds of policies and insured persons to do a life settlement with (different ages, policy sizes, health status, etc).
 Ovid asks you a few questions and the instantly matches you with institutional buyers who are interested in your policy.
 The buyers have a fast process for dealing directly with policy owners that allows you to save the heavy cost of brokerage fees and agent fees.
+All of these buyers are licensed life settlement providers (meaning they’re vetted by your state regulator) and are dedicated to a simple and easy process when working directly with you.

 You can get instantly matched with buyers here.
+Over 500 Americans used this service last month.

-Use a life settlement broker.
+Should I use a life settlement broker?

 Alternative Options to Selling Your Policy